-The core choice calculus is very small—just two constructs, choices and tree nodes—but it can be easily extended with new language features that support different ways of developing, maintaining, and analyzing variability.
+The core choice calculus is very small—just two constructs, choices and generic abstract syntax tree—but it can be easily extended with new language features that support different ways of developing, maintaining, and analyzing variability.
 The core choice calculus is also generic, emphasizing that variation can often be treated orthogonally to other concerns, but it can be instantiated by different object languages and data types when they interact fundamentally with variability.

 The primary reference for the choice calculus is the original TOSEM paper , however, the most comprehensive and up-to-date introduction is my PhD thesis .
 The tutorial from the 2011 GTTSE Summer School is also a good (and hopefully fun) entry point.
 The tutorial promotes the idea of “variation anywhere” and of generically lifting non-variational algorithms to variational ones.

 Using the choice calculus we have developed safe transformations, quality criteria, and new abstraction techniques for variational programs.
 We have also developed a notion of variational types and extended the Damas-Milner algorithm to perform efficient type inference on a variational lambda calculus [8,9].

 The choice calculus also has its own web page: choicecalculus.org.

 - The Choice Calculus: A Formal Language of VariationPhD thesis, Oregon State University, 2013